nihilanths-lair/Meta-Runtime-Environment/README.md

-### MMIPD: Modifiable Modular Infrastructure Providing Development Tools
+### MMIPDT: Modifiable Modular Infrastructure Providing Development Tools

-**MMIPD** is a high-performance, modifiable, and modular infrastructure designed to deliver robust development tools and an adaptable runtime environment.
+**MMIPDT** is a high-performance, modifiable, and modular infrastructure designed to deliver robust development tools and an adaptable runtime environment.

 ### Project Structure